Performing a Statistical Analysis

 One-way ANOVAs

-1. In the navigation panel to the left of the spreadsheet, click “Add new” under the Analysis subsection of your dataset.
+1. In the navigation panel to the left of the spreadsheet, click "Add Analysis".

 2. If your dataset has two groups, a t-test will be suggested.
 If your dataset has three or more groups, a one-way ANOVA will be suggested.